IMPORTANT UPDATE

 Class Members:

-If you were detained by the Canadian Border Security Agency (the “CBSA”) under Division 6 of Part 1 of the Immigration and Refugee Protection Act in a provincial or territorial correctional facility as of May 15, 2016, you may be a member of the proposed class.
+If you were detained by the Canadian Border Security Agency (the “CBSA”) under Division 6 of Part 1 of the Immigration and Refugee Protection Act in a provincial or territorial correctional facility between May 15, 2016 and July 5, 2024, you may be a member of the proposed class.

 Co-counsel:

-Foreman & Company is working in concert with Waddell Phillips Professional Corporation and SSB Law Chambers to prosecute this matter.
+Foreman & Company is working in concert with Phillips Barristers Professional Corporation and SSB Law Chambers to prosecute this matter.

 The content of this page has not been approved by the Court nor does it constitute legal advice.
 It is for the purpose of providing general information only.